wingo/whippet/doc/manual.md

 Whippet requires from a program.

 A program should provide a header file implementing the API in [`gc-embedder-api.h`](../api/gc-embedder-api.h).
-This header should only be included when compiling Whippet itself; it is not part of the API that Whippet exposes to the program.
+This header will only be included when compiling Whippet itself; it is not part of the API that Whippet exposes to the program.

 ### Identifying roots